hepesu/LineCloser/README.md

 Unofficial Keras implementation of Joint Gap Detection and Inpainting of Line Drawings.

 ## Overview
 Joint gap for line-drawings.
 Model1 uses network from the paper.
 For stable training, BN was added for all Conv2D.
 Model2 uses common network for inpaint.
-Training code will be uploaded soon.
+Training code and data will be uploaded soon.

 ## Dependencies
 * Keras2 (Tensorflow backend)